Schie: History

 The original Schie was a swampy creek in the area of Schiebroek that flowed into the former Merwede at the current town of Overschie.
 The city of Delft formed along this stream and gave it the name Delf, meaning "dig", indicating that this stream was at least partially dug out.
 The first excavations may have taken place back in Roman times, when the nearby Corbulo Canal also was dug.

 In 1150, the Schielands High Seawall was built along the Merwede.
 When the outlying floodplains were made into polders afterwards, the Schie was extended southward and a dam was built at the new mouth.
 The settlement that formed there was named Schiedam, and became an important city since it levied toll on the ships that sailed on the Schie to Delft and beyond.

 In 1280, the Poldervaart was built to drain the eastern amts of Delfland.
 This canal had a direct connection to the Merwede outside Schiedam.
 Political rivalry among the various landlords and the cities of Schiedam, Delft, and Rotterdam led to the construction of a new canal between Overschie and Rotterdam in 1343, thereby splitting the Schie at Overschie in the Rotterdamse Schie and the original Schiedamse Schie.
 Schiedam's control over shipping on the Schie was now lost.

 In 1389, the city of Delft received permission from Duke Albert I, Count of Holland, to dig its own canal to the Merwede.
-The existing section from Delft to Overshie was widened, and became known as the Delftse Schie.
+The existing section from Delft to Overschie was widened, and became known as the Delftse Schie.
 From there a new canal was dug to the Merwede.
 At its mouth, Delft built its own new harbour: Delfshaven.
 This section was named the Delfshavense Schie.

 Since 1893, the Delftse Schie, together with the Vliet, became part of the Rhine-Schie Canal that extends to Leiden.